The cohomology of virtually torsion-free solvable groups of finite rank: Near supplements

 Next we treat the case that $A$ is not torsion.
 Since $H\cap A$ is normal in $AH$, our choice of $A$ ensures that $H\cap A$ is either finite or has finite index in $A$.
 If $H\cap A$ is finite, then $h(H)=h(G/A)<h(G)$, a contradiction.
 Therefore, $H\cap A$ has finite index in $A$.
 It follows, then, that $[AH:H]$ is finite.
 Thus $[G:H]$ is finite. \end{proof}

-We conclude this section by applying Theorem C to obtain a new result on the homological dimension of solvable groups.
+We conclude this section by applying Corollary 3.4 to derive a new result on the homological dimension of solvable groups.
 It is conjectured in \cite{peter3} that, if $k$ is a field and $G$ a solvable group, then $\mathrm{hd}_{k}(G)$ is either infinite or equal to the Hirsch length of $G$.
-This is established by U. Stammbach \cite{stammbach} if $k$ has characteristic zero and proved in \cite{peter3} for arbitrary fields in the abelian-by-polycyclic case.
+This is established by U. Stammbach \cite{stammbach} if $k$ has characteristic zero and proved in [{\bf 4}, Theorem I.3] for arbitrary fields in the abelian-by-polycyclic case.
 We refer the reader to \cite{peter3} for background information on this problem, as well as to \cite{bieri} for the basic facts about homological dimension.
-Here we employ Theorem C to establish the following generalization of the abelian-by-polycyclic case.
+Here we employ Corollary~3.4 to generalize the argument in \cite{peter3} for the abelian-by-polycyclic case, obtaining the following proposition.

 \begin{proposition} Let $p$ be a prime and $k$ a field of characteristic $p$.
-Suppose that $G$ is an extension of an abelian group by a $\{p\}'$-minimax group.
+Suppose that $G$ is an extension of an abelian group by a solvable group that has no quasicyclic $p$-sections.
 If $G$ has finite homological dimension over $k$, then $\mathrm{hd}_{k}(G)=h(G)$. \end{proposition}

 \begin{proof}